fjarilspartiet-se/fjarilspartiet/docs/english/TAC/TAC-100-organization/TAC-103-financial-framework.md

 - Continuous improvement

 This framework emphasizes our commitment to:
-1. Zero financial barriers to participation
+1. No financial barriers to participation
 2. Maximum transparency and efficiency
 3. Community-driven resource management
 4. Sustainable digital operations